morkeltry/dictionary-path/README.md

 * dead ends.
 * words ceasing to be valid

-I avoided the problem of non-dictionary words by only ever selecting words which wer in the dictionary.
+I avoided the problem of non-dictionary words by only ever selecting words which were in the dictionary.
 I assumed a constant dictionary, which meant that the only way words would cease to be valid was if they created an inefficient path (eg looping).

 I decided to start with a 'naive' search, which would evaluate all possible paths, and therefore eventually find the shorter paths where it existed.
 Loops and dead ends are simply a fact which needs to be dealt with.